A Word From Our Sponsor: Articles

 As with the great original clowns, the source of her humour was impossible to trace.
 Sophie Winter was a director's, especially a comic writer / director's, joy.
 Anything you asked her to do she would try - a few ideas she might return to you later with a modest, apologetic smile at her failure to make them work.
 But mostly she happily seized upon and, having viewed them through her own quirky lunatic lens, returned to you freshly minted.

-Sleeping Beauty in Cambridge, after which she toured nationally as the Narrator in Joseph and the Amazing Technicolor Dreamcoat.
+Sophie Winter trained at the Arts Educational School and her first professional role was in Sleeping Beauty in Cambridge, after which she toured nationally as the Narrator in Joseph and the Amazing Technicolor Dreamcoat.
 Her regional work included playing Sybil in Private Lives at the Bristol Old Vic, and Jean in The Entertainer in Farnham.

-A Respectable Wedding at the King's Head and played in The Scarlet Pimpernel, which transferred to the West End from the Chichester Festival Theatre.
+In London, she was Sister in A Respectable Wedding at the King's Head and played in The Scarlet Pimpernel, which transferred to the West End from the Chichester Festival Theatre.
 On television she appeared in Executive Stress, All at No 20, Fizz and Never the Twain.

-Love Off the Shelf, then again on Two Weeks with the Queen, in which she played Mum and Iris.
+I first worked with her when she played Mary in Love Off the Shelf, then again on Two Weeks with the Queen, in which she played Mum and Iris.
 Our last meeting was at the Stephen Joseph Theatre in the Round in Scarborough where she was to play Gussie in my latest play, A Word from Our Sponsor.
 The play has since transferred to the Minerva Theatre, Chichester.

 The relationship between actor and director takes many forms.
 For some, over the course of a production, it's an intimate intellectual, spiritual, often passionate experience resulting in deep personal friendships, long after the show in question has been forgotten.
 At the other directorial extreme there is a preferred distant affair, based on mistrust and uncertainty, even fear or downright antagonism.